zahidalidev/CS-Material/python.md

 ```
 1- Create account (https://pypi.org/)
 2- pip install setuptools wheel twine
-3- As a best practice we should create high level directory with the same name as our package.
+3- As a best practice we should create high level directory with the same name as our package and add source code files.
 4- add __init__.py file so python will see this as a package
 5- To publish this package add three files at the root of project
     *(1- ) setup.py